-To perform the alignment we first need to choose and retrieve the sequences.
-For this purpose we will use the UniProtKB database within the Expasy group of servers.
-To start, simply write the name of the protein (BchI) into the UniProt or Expasy search window, and you will be taken to a list of sequences of BachI from different organisms:
+To make the alignment we first need to find the sequence of the protein we are interested in.
+For that we can use the UniProtKB database, which appears to be a result of a collaborative project involving EMBL-EBI, PIR and the Swiss Bioinformatics Institute.
+To start, simply write the name of the protein (BchI) into the UniProt search window, and you will be presented a list of sequences of BchI from different organisms:

 I am just showing the first few sequences, the list contained a total of 295 sequences when I did the search.
 There you need to click on BCHI_RHOCB (entry P26239), which is subunit BchI from Rhodobacter capsulatus.
 The page which will open is almost like a tutorial on megnesium chelatase - you will find there information on the biological function (photosynthesis, magnesium chelatase activity), type of ligands/substrate it binds (ATP), catalytic function (ATP hydrolysis), Protein Data Bank (PDB) entries, if available, links to published works, links to entries related to this particular protein in other databases, and of course the amino acid sequence of the protein.
 One of the links, which I find very useful, is the one to the InterPro database.
 It provides a plenty of information about the protein and the family to which it belongs: